No Time to Dai - Hyundai i20 N Review

 D

-Where the Fiesta ST feels more playful with a tail-happy rear end, the i20 N feels more planted – almost unflappable.
-The Hyundai’s extra grip and precision make it the more serious of the two, perfect for the driver who wants ultimate control, though the Ford’s mischievous nature still has its charm.
-Also, if you are caught on the fence between the two, the Ford’s longer production run means they’re more readily available, and thus cheaper.
-The Hyundai’s relative rarity is ensuring strong residual values, meaning the i20 N is a significantly more expensive proposition on PCP.
+Where the Fiesta ST feels more playful with its tail-happy rear, the i20 N feels more planted – almost unflappable.
+The Hyundai’s extra grip and precision make it the more serious of the two, though the Ford’s mischievous nature still has its charm.
+If you’re caught on the fence, it’s worth noting the Ford’s longer production run means they’re more readily available – and cheaper.
+The Hyundai’s relative rarity is propping up residual values, making the i20 N a significantly more expensive proposition on PCP.

 D

-There are some digital gimmicks like the ‘twisty road analyser’, but fortunately, they never detract from the i20 N’s pure driving experience.
-The ability to be unapologetically impish – with the exhaust valve wide open and the differential clawing for traction one minute, then cruising along the motorway (there’s a little wind whistle, and a touch of tyre roar – but not enough to become a deal-breaker) achieving 45mpg with the valve shut the next – is hugely appealing.
-Especially when you want to sneak out of the house at 5am to go for a drive, because you’ll want to in this car.
+By the end of my time with the i20 N, even the digi-gimmicks had won me over, yet they never detract from the driving experience.
+More importantly, the car’s ability to be unapologetically impish – exhaust valve wide open, differential clawing for traction – one minute, then quietly cruise at 45mpg the next, is hugely appealing.
+Especially when you want to sneak out of the house at 5am for a drive, and you’ll want to in this car.

-In the past, I have criticised my old Toyota GR Yaris for having such a split personality.
-But in the Hyundai, I believe this duality is an asset.
-It might not be as impressive as a GR Yaris, but it’s certainly more immersive.
-I’d take the Hyundai for a back-road blast seven times out of ten over the Toyota – the simple truth is it’s more fun.
-Let’s be honest, it’s unlikely that GR Yaris and i20 N buyers will be cross-shopping, but if the mark of a truly great car is for it to surpass class boundaries and merit comparison with more hardcore machinery, then consider the Hyundai’s talents affirmed.
+In the past, I criticised my old Toyota GR Yaris for having too split a personality.
+But in the Hyundai, that duality is an asset.
+It might not be as technically impressive, but it’s more immersive.
+The Yaris has a speed-to-joy bandwidth of 90:10, meaning you need to be pushing close to its limits before it really comes alive.
+The Hyundai unlocks earlier, more like 70:30, and then has another final 10% when the differential wakes up.
+Seven times out of ten, I’d take the i20 N for a back-road blast over the Toyota – the simple truth is it’s more fun.
+Let’s be honest: few buyers will cross-shop them.
+But if the mark of a truly great car is its ability to transcend class boundaries and invite comparison with more hardcore machinery, then the Hyundai’s talents are affirmed.

-Like James Bond, the hot hatch will return – but in a watered-down, sanitised form, as modern sensibilities and electric propulsion take centre stage.
-The hard-drinking, womanising secret agent is fading into the past, and so too is the fossil-fuel-burning, Walther PPK-exhaust-equipped hot hatch.
+Like James Bond, the hot hatch will return – but in a watered-down, sanitised form, as modern sensibilities and electric propulsion take over.
+Just as the hard-drinking, womanising secret agent is fading into the past, so too is the fossil-fuel-burning, Walther PPK-exhaust-equipped hot hatch.

 Hyundai i20 N: